-Students will study one of the following: Pro-democracy Movement in Burma 1945-2010, The Cultural Revolution to Tiananmen Square 1966-1989, Civil Rights in the USA 1945-1968, The Changing World Order 1945-2011, The Nuclear Age 1945-2011 or Apartheid in South Africa 1960-1994. (approximately 25% of course time)
+Students will study one of the following: Prodemocracy Movement in Burma 1945-2010, The Cultural Revolution to Tiananmen Square 1966-1989, Civil Rights in the USA 1945-1968, The Changing World Order 1945-2011, The Nuclear Age 1945-2011 or Apartheid in South Africa 1960-1994. (approximately 25% of course time)

+Music 1

-Music 1 COURSE: MUSIC 1 COURSE NO: 11280 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Music 2 COURSE DESCRIPTION Music 1 caters for students who have diverse musical backgrounds and musical interests.
+Course: Music 1 Course Number 11280 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

+Music 1 caters for students who have diverse musical backgrounds and musical interests.
 Year 9 or 10 Music is not a prerequisite for this course.
 Students in Music 1 range from those with intermediate instrumental and/or vocal skills to those with highly developed performance skills in a variety of musical styles.

 In Music 1, students will study the concepts of music through the learning experiences of performance, composition, musicology and aural skills within the context of a range of styles, periods and genres.

-COURSE REQUIREMENTS Concepts of Music The content of the syllabus is set out according to the musical concepts of: • Duration • Tone colour • Texture • Pitch • Structure • Dynamics and expressive techniques Learning Experiences The learning experiences through which students understand music are: • Performance • Musicology • Composition • Aural Year 11 Course Students will study the three topics listed below.
-Year 12 Course Students will study the two topics listed below and one of their own choosing.
+Students will study the three topics listed below.

+- Jazz

-TOPICS Jazz Music for radio, film, television and multimedia Music for small ensembles Music of the 20th and 21st centuries Instrument and its repertoire
+- Music for radio, film, television and multimedia

+- Music for small ensembles